 Bobtailing accidents present unique challenges in the realm of trucking accidents.
 In Virginia, the concept of contributory negligence can further complicate these cases, as even minimal fault on the part of the injured party will invalidate your claim and prevent you from getting compensation.
 This is why it’s crucial to contact an experienced attorney as soon as possible after the accident.

 Understanding the dynamics of these incidents, the legal landscape in Virginia, and the options available for those injured, at Tronfeld West & Durrett we’re dedicated to providing comprehensive legal support to personal injury victims.
-If you have been injured in a truck accident, don’t hesitate to contact our team of truck accident lawyers to schedule a free consultation.
+If you have been injured in a truck accident, don’t hesitate to contact our team of truck accident lawyers in Richmond to schedule a free consultation.
 We’ll evaluate your specific circumstances and help you understand what course of action will yield the best possible outcome for your case.

 Call or text 800-321-6741 or complete a Free Case Evaluation form